Tochemey/goakt/architecture/ARCHITECTURE.md

 When Memberlist detects a node departure:

 1. The cluster emits a `NodeLeft` event.
 2. The **leader node** fetches the departed node's peer state (list of actors and grains it owned) from the cluster store.
 On a **graceful** shutdown this is the snapshot the departing node replicated to its oldest peers.
-On a **crash** there is no snapshot, so the leader instead **derives the relocation set from the replicated registry** (`deriveRelocationSetFromRegistry`): it scans cluster actors and grains and keeps those whose `host:remotingPort` matches the departed node.
+On a **crash** there is no snapshot, so the leader instead **derives the relocation set from the replicated registry** (`deriveRelocationSetFromRegistry`): it streams the registry filtered to the departed node's `host:remotingPort` (`ActorsByHost` / `GrainsByHost`) so it recovers only that node's records without materializing the whole cluster registry.
 The remoting port is resolved from a peers-address → remoting-port cache that every node keeps (seeded at startup, refreshed on `NodeJoined`), because the `NodeLeft` event only carries the peers address.
 3. The leader registers an in-flight relocation job keyed by the departed address (`beginRelocation`), so duplicate `NodeLeft` events for an address whose relocation is still running are ignored, then sends a `Rebalance` message to the relocator actor.
 4. The relocator spawns one short-lived **relocation worker per departed node**, so relocations of distinct nodes proceed concurrently.
 Each worker distributes the departed node's actors and grains across remaining nodes:
    - Singleton actors always move to the leader.